StasiuTomkowiak/Handwrite_digits_recognition/README.md

 The neural network model consists of the following layers:

 * Flatten layer to convert the 28x28 images into a 1D array
+* Conv2D layer with 32 filters, a 3x3 kernel size, and ReLU activation
+* MaxPooling2D layer with a 2x2 pool size
-* Two Dense layers with 128 neurons each and ReLU activation
+* Dense layer with 128 neurons each and ReLU activation
 * Output Dense layer with 10 neurons and softmax activation

 ## Results

-After training for 30 epochs with a batch size of 128, the model achieves high accuracy on the test dataset.
+After training for 17 epochs with a batch size of 128, the model achieves high accuracy on the test dataset.
 The loss and accuracy are printed at the end of the training process.

-## License
-This project is licensed under the MIT License.